ariemic/Naruto_Ramen_Website/README.md

 # NarutoRamen
-This repository contains code for NarutoRamen website
+This repository contains code for very simple website.
+Ideally it is website for restaurant Naruto Ramen.